 After general anesthetic, some patients experience nausea.
 Eating small, light meals for a few days following surgery will usually help avoid this.
 Soft foods such as eggs or soups, or protein drinks are good choices to minimize pressure on the surgical site.

-There will be a loose gauze “moustache” bandage placed under the nose, which will need to be changed when saturated.
+There will be a loose gauze “mustache” bandage placed under the nose, which will need to be changed when saturated.
 This can be quite frequent during the first 24 hours.
-It is important to keep this “moustache” dressing loose and resting on the upper lip.
+It is important to keep this “mustache” dressing loose and resting on the upper lip.
 Dr. Lampert wants absolutely no “clothes lining” or pressure on the nose and nasal tip.

 It is important to keep the head elevated as much as possible, as this can reduce swelling.
 It is not unusual for there to be swelling in the upper lip, the nose and the cheeks for a few days.